chartpath/reyearn/README.md

 # Reyearn

-Incremental learning and model orchestration for NLP.
-Reyearn aims to help people evolve NLP models in production by tightly looping the development pipeline: ETL -> annotation -> training -> testing -> deploying.
+A server that aims to help people evolve NLP models in production by tightly looping the development pipeline: ingestion -> annotation -> training -> testing -> deploying.
 It takes an ensemble-of-models approach.
 For more on the philosophy, read the [vision doc](docs/vision.md).

-Made by and for generalist engineers who need a scalable and production-ready NLP solution out of the box, with a friendly pathway towards understanding the underlying concepts.
-It won't be all things data engineering, or all things ML, but should have sane default solutions to common needs and a way to extend the functionality.
-See the [roadmap](#roadmap) below and feel free to request features!
+Made by and for generalists who need a scalable and production-ready NLP solution out of the box, with a friendly pathway towards understanding the underlying concepts.
+It won't be all things data engineering or all things ML, but should have sane default solutions to common needs and a way to extend the functionality.
+See the [roadmap](#roadmap/wishlist) and open some issues!

 ## Features